White sand, warm blue water,

 beautiful Moreton Island...

-Moreton Island is the worlds second largest sand island and is 98% National Park, with miles of pristine white sandy beaches, crystal clear freshwater lakes and creeks, huge sand dunes, and abundant wildflowers and native animals.
+Moreton Island is the worlds third largest sand island and is 98% National Park, with miles of pristine white sandy beaches, crystal clear freshwater lakes and creeks, huge sand dunes, and abundant wildflowers and native animals.

 The aboriginal name for the island is Moorgumpin, meaning Place of Sandhills, and the first known inhabitants of the island were the Ngugi tribe.
 Their connection with the land and sea has a strong spiritual basis and some animals are strongly linked with traditions and customs.
 Numerous cultural sites have been recorded over the island and include shell and bone scatters, large shell middens and a stone quarry.